CtrlAltDefeat55/Crosshair-Overlay/SECURITY.md

 ## Permissions & risks

-- The overlay is an always-on-top window.
+- The overlay is an always‑on‑top window.
 Some apps (especially games) may render above it; behavior varies across OS/WM/GPU.
 - Transparency relies on Tk/window manager features; test on your system before streaming/competitive use.

 ## Responsible use & Terms